Mages-Alliance/magic/README.md

 # Magic: A System for the Modern Wizard

-Every sufficiently advanced technology is indistinguishable from magic.
-Let's treat AI that way.
+"Every sufficiently advanced technology is indistinguishable from magic" -Arthur C. Clarke

+Sooner or later interacting with AI systems will start feeling like magic so we might as well start treating it that way.

+So, you want to practice Magic?

-Welcome to Magic, a framework for the modern **Wizard** (that's you) to enact your will by summoning and directing a powerful AI **Spirit**.
+What you see here is a system of magic for the modern **Wizard** (that's you) to enact your will by summoning and directing a powerful AI **Spirit**.

 ## Getting Started: The First Summoning